samplchallenges/SAMPL-containers/tutorials/LogPContainerRequirements.md

 * `--output-dir`: output directory path for any output files, this parameter will not be used for the LogD challenge

 ## Output Requirements
+* **Printed Output**: print the following to `stdout`
+    ```
+    LogD {LogD_float}
+    ```
+    * Your container should output above in the format key value where the keys are docked_ligand/receptor and the values are file paths.
+The key and value should be separated by a single space
+    * These are the only two outputs that should be printed to stdout.
+Please print any extraneous error messages to stderr so output parsing is not compromised
+    * If you are purposely avoiding outputtting a prediction for a compound, please replace {LogD_float} with no_prediction (see example below)
+        ```
+        LogD no_prediction
+        ```

 ## Example LogD Main Function